tsackton/taelgar/Groups/Dwarven Clans/Gemcrafters.md

 A wealthy merchant clan in [[Nidzahar]].
 Their wealth largely dates from just after the Great War, as the family was relatively unscathed by those events.

-%% Status note: The family of a Clee player (Matt/Izgil).
-Some notes in emails and Discord  %%
+%%
+The family made a deal of sorts with the [[Bahrazel]] during the Great War, for protection, and one of the family [[Izgil Moonseeker|Izgil]] has been claimed by the Bahrazel for mysterious purposes.
+%%

 %%^Campaign:None%%
 ### Current Members